 It’s important to calculate an appropriate wedding budget based on your personal financial situation.
-Focus on figuring out the amount that feels most comfortable, practical and achievable for you and your partner, so you can plan a wedding that is authentic to who you are and what you value as a couple.
+Focus on figuring out the amount that feels most comfortable, practical, and achievable for you and your partner, so you can plan an authentic wedding to who you are and what you value as a couple.

-If for some reason your final figure doesn’t measure up to the type of wedding you want to have, then you may need to consider a longer engagement in order to save up.
+If, for some reason, your final figure doesn’t measure up to the type of wedding you want to have, then you may need to consider a longer engagement to save up.
 It’s all about determining what matters most to you and your partner, which leads to the next point.

 Decide on Your Wedding Priorities

-Once you’ve got a rough budget set, a great way to plan for how to allocate those funds is to outline your top priorities for the event.
+Once you’ve got a rough budget set, a great way to plan for allocating those funds is to outline your top priorities for the event.
 Consider what matters most to you and your partner, and distribute your budget accordingly.

-Basically, it’s likely that you’ll spend more of your budget on the areas that matter most to you, and less on the areas you find of less importance.
+Basically, you’ll likely spend more of your budget on the areas that matter most to you and less on the areas you find of less importance.
 It’s important to consider guest experience when outlining your priorities as well.
 While you may want your dream designer wedding dress, it’s a better idea to put those funds towards something that impacts your guests, such as a comfortable and enjoyable venue.

 Book the Big Things First

 Typically, you’ll end up booking high-priority items first, such as your wedding venue and the photographer.
 Other common early bookings include entertainment and catering.
-Each of these items contributes to the experience of the day, so they should be higher up on the to-do list.
+Each of these items contributes to the day's experience, so they should be higher up on the to-do list.

-Getting your bigger investments taken care of upfront will also give you the opportunity to get creative, do DIY projects, or seek out alternatives to keep the rest of your items in plan and on budget.
+Getting your bigger investments taken care of upfront will also allow you to get creative, do DIY projects, or seek out alternatives to keep the rest of your items in plan and on budget.

 Get Creative to Cut Costs